lisyce/StardewValleyMods/MushroomLogFramework/docs/README.md

 ### Adding possible outputs based on fruit trees

 This Content Patcher example adds a random fruit as an output when a cherry tree is nearby.

 If only cherry trees are nearby and no other rules interfere, then this will guarantee that a cherry or apple is outputted from the mushroom log.

+If there is at least one cherry tree nearby, then this will guarantee that none of the "default" possible outputs are selected for this mushroom log, even if a cherry or apple is not selected.

 ```json
 {